Armin Frieder

 Abraham Armin Frieder (30 June 1911 – 21 June 1946) was a Slovak Neolog rabbi.
 After attending several yeshivas, he was ordained in 1932 and became the leader of Slovak Neolog communities before Slovakia declared independence in 1939 and began to oppress its Jewish population.
 Frieder joined the Working Group, a Jewish resistance organization, and delivered a petition to President Jozef Tiso begging him to halt deportations of Jews to Poland.
 Frieder was involved in efforts to send relief to deportees and interview escapees to learn about the progress of the Holocaust in Poland.
 After the German invasion of Slovakia during the Slovak National Uprising, deportations from Slovakia resumed; Frieder was captured but managed to avoid deportation from Sereď concentration camp.
 After the war, he was appointed Chief Rabbi of Slovakia and attempted to smooth tensions between Neolog and Orthodox Jews.
 He died after surgery in 1946.

 Early life

-Frieder was born on 30 June 1911 in Prievidza, then part of the Austro-Hungarian Empire, one of three children of Filip Frieder and Ružena Messinger; he had a brother, Emanuel, and a sister, Gittel.
+Frieder was born on 30 June 1911 in Privigye, then part of Hungary in the Austro-Hungarian Empire (now Prievidza, Slovakia), one of three children of Filip Frieder and Ružena Messinger; he had a brother, Emanuel, and a sister, Gittel.
 After eight years of study at yeshivas in Topoľčany and Bratislava, he was ordained in 1932.
 He was a rabbi in Zvolen between 1933 and 1937, and later ministered to the Jewish community of Nové Mesto nad Váhom.
 Before World War II, he was the vice-chairman of the Central Zionist Organization.
 He and his wife, Ružena (née Berl) had a son, Gideon (born in 1937), and a daughter, Gita (born in 1940).